Enumeration of labelled 4-regular planar graphs II: asymptotics: Equations for 3-connected 4-regular maps

-Notice that these equations define implicitly $T_1$, $u$ and $v$ as functions of $q$ and $w$.
 From there we compute the resultant of $Q_u$ and $Q_v$ with respect to $w$ and find its unique \textit{combinatorial factor} $Q_1(u,v,q)$, that is, the one whose Taylor expansion at $q=0$ has non-negative integer coefficients.
 The polynomial $Q_1$ has degree 10 in both $u$ and $v$, and 16 in $q$.
 We compute similarly $Q_2(u,T_1,q)$, the unique combinatorial factor of the resultant of $Q_{T_1}$ and $Q_v$ with respect to $w$.
 It has degree 10 in $u$, 20 in $T_1$, and 16 in $q$.
 This gives the system:

 If we could now compute directly the resultant of $Q_1$ and $Q_2$ with respect to $q$, this would lead to a polynomial equation $R(T_1,u,v) = 0$ having $P_{T_1}$ as one of its factors, and we would be done.
-The classical resultant algorithm creates a \textit{Sylvester matrix} of size 32, the sum of the degrees of $q$ in $Q_1$ and $Q_2$.
-In our case both polynomials are dense and the coefficients of the matrix are bivariate polynomials in $\mathbb{Z}[u,v]$ and $\mathbb{Z}[u,T_1]$, respectively.
-This computation seems to require too much space even for a relatively large computer.
-Instead we proceed indirectly using evaluation and interpolation.
+However, this seems to require too much computing time, even for a relatively powerful computer\footnote{The \texttt{Maple} computation ran for about a week on a machine Intel(R) Xeon(R) CPU E5-2687W v4 @ 3.30GHz$\times$48.}.
+Both $Q_1$ and $Q_2$ are dense and their coefficients in $q$ are bivariate polynomials in $\mathbb{Z}[u,v]$ and $\mathbb{Z}[u,T_1]$, respectively, of high total degree.
+Instead we proceed indirectly using evaluation and polynomial interpolation.